open-power/snap/hardware/sim/README.md

 # Running a simulation model
 The simulation script 'run_sim' is called from $SNAP_ROOT/hardware/sim.
-The environment variable `SIMULATOR` selects the simulator and can be set to 'xsim' or to 'irun'.
+The environment variable `SIMULATOR` selects the simulator and can be set to 'xsim' or to 'irun'. run_sim will
+* start the simulator (irun, xsim) and wait for it to open an IP socket
+* start PSLSE and wait for it to connect to this socket and open a second IP socket
+* start an application (or list of applications or xwindow, where you can start any app)

+When the app or list or xwindow finishes, this is the signal for PSLSE and the simulator to also end and close all logfiles.
+This means, that PSLSE&sim only runs, as long as the app/list/xterm is avail.
+If you start an app in the xterm and cntl-C it without exiting from the xterm, the simulation keeps running.
+Or start run_sim -app <application> to run just this one app or start run_sim -list <list.sh> to run a list of testcases, before ending.

 ## environment prerequisites
 ```